dnysius/ICS4U-PCP/README.md

 Executable project file, IDE capable of opening up C# documents.
 Microsoft's Visual Studio is recommended.

 ## Install and Set Up
-Download everything from the dropbox link provided
+Download everything from the dropbox link provided and run test.exe